-RPA used three methods to validate the block model Mineral Resource estimate:
+RPA used various methods to validate the block model, including:

 - 1. Visual inspection and comparison of block grades with composite and assay grades. - 2.
 Statistical comparison of resource assay and block grade distributions. - 3.
-Inspection of resource assay and block grade scatter plots by elevations and northings.
+Inspection of swath plots with composites and block grades elevations and northings.